Child Custody Attorney Schaumburg

 At the Andrea Heckman Law, we feel that preparation is key at this point.
 We come to court ready to fight for you, and more importantly, ready to uphold your interests.
 For example, if parenting time is important, we may compromise in other areas in order to obtain the desired result.

 Out-of-court settlements resolve most parenting time disputes.
 Such resolutions are usually in everyone’s best interests.

 Alternatively, the child custody dispute may settle at mediation.
 During this form of alternative dispute resolution, a neutral third party mediator listens to arguments from both sides.
 Then, the mediator tries to facilitate a settlement.
 If both parties are reasonably close together and negotiate in good faith, mediation is usually successful.

 Only a small percentage of parenting time disputes proceed to trial.
 That trial is usually before a judge without a jury.

 Count on a Dedicated Lawyer

-At the Law Offices of Martin A. Delaney III, Ltd., we use proven methods to successfully resolve parenting time disputes.
+At the Andrea Heckman Law, we use proven methods to successfully resolve parenting time disputes.
 For a free consultation with an experienced Schaumburg child custody attorney, contact us now.
 Convenient payment plans are available.